containers/ansible-podman-collections/README.md

           - mydata
 ```

-Or you can add full namepsace and collecton name in the `collections` element:
+Or you can add full namespace and collection name in the `collections` element:

 ```yaml
 ---